-This means that The IRS classifies cryptocurrency as property, and cryptocurrency transactions are taxable by law just like transactions related to any other property.
+IRS Notice 2014-21 describes how existing general tax principles apply to transactions using virtual currency, also known as digital currency.
+This notice is for use by taxpayers and their preparers.
+The IRS classifies cryptocurrency as property, and cryptocurrency transactions are taxable by law just like transactions related to any other property.
 Taxes are due when you sell, trade, or dispose of cryptocurrency in any way and recognize a gain.

-The difference between the purchase price and the sale price represents the gain or loss.
-Calculating the gains or losses on crypto is a straightforward process.
+The difference between the purchase price (cost basis) of a coin and the sale price of the coin represents the gain or loss.
+Calculating the gains or losses in crypto is a straightforward process.

-determining the cost basis, which is the purchase price initially paid for the crypto and the value at the time you Sold or Traded it.
+Step 1: Determine the cost basis, which is the purchase price initially paid for the crypto.

-then calculate the difference between the purchase price and the value at the time of Sale/Trade of the crypto to determine the gains or losses.
+Step 3: Calculate the difference between the cost basis and the value at the time of the sale/trade of the crypto to determine the gains or losses.

 If you sold your assets for more than you paid, you have a capital gain.